Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-Alternatively, you can go to Papey Island, where large colonies of puffins live.
-Here, you'll also find remnants of the old settlement, such as a church, a weather station, and a lighthouse.
+For an alternative wildlife experience, you can take a trip to Papey Island, home to large colonies of puffins and remnants of an old settlement.
+Here, you’ll find a historic church, a weather station, and a lighthouse, offering a glimpse into Iceland’s past.

-Considered the capital of East Iceland, Egilsstadir has all the essential services like shops, restaurants, and petrol stations.
-It also has a few museums, like the East Iceland Heritage Museum, where you can learn about East Iceland's culture and society.
+As the capital of East Iceland, Egilsstadir offers essential amenities like shops, restaurants, and gas stations, as well as cultural sites like the East Iceland Heritage Museum, where you can learn about the region’s rich history.

-After an energizing bath, you'll spend the night in East Iceland.
+After a rejuvenating bath, you’ll spend the night in East Iceland, ready for the adventures ahead.

 - North Iceland